About Moon Lake Resort

 Current RESORT POLICIES are, as follows:

-- No refunds will be given for cancellations made within 30 days of arrival date.
+- No refunds will be given for cancellations made within 14 days of arrival date (30 days for multiple-cabin reservations)

-- A refund, less $50 per cabin, will be given for cancellations made at least 30 days prior to arrival.
+- A refund, less $10%, will be given for cancellations made at least 14 days prior to arrival (30 days for multiple-cabin reservations).

-- Reservations involving 7 or more cabin nights, (groups or extended stays) must cancel within 60 days of arrival
+- Reservations involving 7 or more cabin nights, (groups or extended stays) must cancel within 30 days of arrival.

 - GROUPS (3 or more cabins) must have a designated leader responsible for handling all aspects of the reservation.